 Should you display it?

-Personally, I say yes you can.
-Other people disagree.
-The law seems to disagree as well.
+Personally, I say yes it depends.
+The law seems to say no.

-If you are a hobby artist and do it just for fun, it’s totally reasonable that you would want to show off your skills of being able to recreate amazing artist’s works.
+If you are a hobby artist and you make art just for fun, it’s totally reasonable that you would want to show off your skills of being able to recreate amazing artist’s works.
 I love when I can master a technique of an artist I admire.
 But it’s not your work.
 Yes, you physically made the piece, but you didn’t put in the creative labor to conceptualize the piece.

 As a hobby artist, make sure to credit the original artist if you display it.
 Always.
 Reach out to the artist for permission if you can.
 But, keep in mind according to the copyright world, you shouldn’t display it at all (at least, I think that’s what I read…)

 Should you sell copied work?

 The law says no. Other artists say no. I’m a little more flippant when it comes to copies of my own art depending on who is trying to sell it.

 Honestly, people do it.
 Sometimes the mentality is as simple as “I created this product with my own hands and now I will sell it.”
 Regardless of where the original idea came from and not at all considering the underlying meaning of ‘fine art’.